Skip to content

 "Model not found" during CreateAgent

-The model referenced in your workflow's Generate node is not in the server's models.json.
-Enable Allow Auto Model Downloading in Project Settings, or add the model manually — see Use Your Own Local Model.
+The model referenced in your workflow's Generate node is not in the server's models.json, or is not yet downloaded — CreateAgent fails fast rather than downloading it for you.
+Acquire it via the Model Manager, or add it manually — see Use Your Own Local Model.